fleetdm/fleet/handbook/community.md

 2. Item two

-To ensure that ordered lists increment on the Fleet website, you can indent the content nested within the list.
+To make sure that ordered lists increment on the Fleet website, you can indent the content nested within the list.
 For example, the same ordered list with indentation:

 ```
 1. Item one